alan-turing-institute/rds-course/_sources/modules/m2/2-01-02-LegalityAndEthics.md

 *The UK data service lists the European Quality of Life Time Series, 2007 and 2011: Open Access dataset available for download and use under a CC BY 4.0 licence.
 As the data do not contain direct personal identifiers, and it is unlikely that anyone will be able to identify individuals, we are confident that, from a data protection angle, we can proceed.

 *However, we may wish to consider the consent under which this data was originally gathered.
-Did the respondees to this survey explicitly consent to its secondary use in research (or teaching, in this case)?
+Did the respondents to this survey explicitly consent to its secondary use in research (or teaching, in this case)?
 If not, can we assume implied consent?
 Do we need consent at all, in this case?*

 > We believe that despite the lack of an explicit consent field in the questionnaire, these materials and all the supporting material in the website give plenty of information and signposting to participants to assure that they know the content and purpose of the survey, the anonymisation process, the way data will become available and also to know where to ask questions if they have concerns.
 > It is reasonable to conclude that participants that were contacted, accepted the invitation, read this material, were briefed by the field worker and went ahead with the interview did consent to their data being collected and used.